PrefectHQ/prefect/docs/guide/tutorials/dask-cluster.md

 This flow will now run every minute on your local Dask cluster until you kill this process.

 ## Further steps
-Take this example to the next level by storing this flow in a Docker container and deploying it with Dask on Kubernetes using the excellent [dask-kubernetes](http://kubernetes.dask.org/en/latest/) project!
-Details are left as an exercise to the reader.
+Take this example to the next level by storing your flow in a Docker container and deploying it with Dask on Kubernetes using the excellent [dask-kubernetes](http://kubernetes.dask.org/en/latest/) project!
+Details are left as an exercise to the reader. ;)